BoevaLab/CanSig/docs/index.rst

 .. code-block:: bash

    $ ls data/tutorial/simulated
-   malignant.h5ad  msigdb74.gmt  README.md
+   malignant1.h5ad  malignant2.h5ad  msigdb74.gmt  README.md

-This directory contains a H5AD file with *simulated* malignant cells and a GMT file with gene signatures.
-More information about these are in the README file.
+This directory contains H5AD files with *simulated* malignant cells and a GMT file with gene signatures.
+More information about them is in the README file.

 For convenience we will `define variables <https://linuxhint.com/variables_bash/>`_ storing the locations:

-Let's take a look at this data set.
-Note that T. Chari and L. Pachter in `The Specious Art of Single-Cell Genomics <https://doi.org/10.1101/2021.08.25.457696>`_ demonstrate that single-cell data is hard to visualise and popular dimension reduction strategies may lead to spurious conclusions.
+Let's take a look at these data sets.
+Note that T. Chari and L. Pachter in `The Specious Art of Single-Cell Genomics <https://doi.org/10.1101/2021.08.25.457696>`_ demonstrated that single-cell data is hard to visualise and popular dimension reduction strategies may lead to spurious conclusions.

 We will use UMAP for demonstratory purposes to demonstrate the signals in the data we simulated.
 We suggest to install and run `Jupyter Notebook <https://jupyter.org/>`_ for this.